sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

         tag: <image-version>
     ```

-    > Make sure to replace `<your-container-registry>` with the link to your container registry and keep in mind that `<image version>` should be a string.
+    > Make sure to replace `<your-container-registry>` with the link to your container registry and keep in mind that `<image version>` is a string.

-    > If you'd like to overwrite the global image version, you can add a tag for each image.
+    > If you want to overwrite the global image version, you can add a tag for each image.
 Here's an example:
     >
     > ```yaml[4]
     > srv: